 1. Middle Compartment

-Speaking of storage, this is one sink that offers you space to store something between your washing basin and drainage basin.
-The entire sink is made out of stainless steel, with two basins on the side and a compartment in the middle.
+Speaking of storage, this sink offers space to store something between your washing basin and drainage basin.
+The entire sink is made of stainless steel, with two basins on the side and a compartment in the middle.

-This compartment is big enough to store food, for instance, as you wash it on either basin.
+For instance, this compartment is big enough to store food as you wash it on either basin.
 This makes working in the kitchen much easier.

-This sink design also blends well in a transitional style kitchen, where the countertop is made out of dark-tone marble and the cabinets are also colored dark brown with stainless steel handles.
+This sink design also blends well in a transitional-style kitchen, where the countertop is made of dark-tone marble and the cabinets are dark brown with stainless steel handles.

-Conveniently, the middle compartment also features a drainage plug, which means that you can easily switch it from storage into a usable sink basin when you have a little bit more dishes to wash.
+Conveniently, the middle compartment also features a drainage plug, which means that you can easily convert it from storage into a usable sink basin when you have a few more dishes to wash.

 2. Open Shelving